Simple Square wave to Sine Wave Converter

 Testing Square to Sine Wave Converter Circuit

-For this demonstration, we are using a function generator and as you can see in the below image, the function generator is set to the desired 33 kHz square wave output.
+For this demonstration, we are using a function generator, and as you can see in the image below, the function generator is set to the desired 33 kHz square wave output.
+Adjust your function generator to output a 33kHz square wave equal to the design frequency of your square wave to sine wave converter circuit diagram.

 Testing Square to Sine Wave Converter using Function Generator

-The output can be observed on an oscilloscope, a snapshot of the output from the scope is given below.
-The input square wave is shown in yellow color and the output sine wave is shown in red color.
+The output can be observed on an oscilloscope; a snapshot of the output from the scope is given below.
+The input square wave is shown in yellow colour, and the output sine wave is shown in red colour.

 Square to Sine Wave Converter Waveforms